 This Lattice-Top Wild Blueberry Pie highlights wild blueberries in all their deep purple, naturally sweet goodness.
 A glorious late-summer dessert.

-Take the dough out of the refrigerator 15 minutes before rolling.
-On a lightly floured work surface, roll out one disk of dough to a 12-inch (30-cm) round.
-Fit dough into a lightly greased 9-inch (23-cm) pie plate, pressing it down gently so it eases into the bottom of the plate.
+Take the pastry out of the refrigerator.
+Unwrap one batch and place on a lightly floured surface.
+Roll out to a large circle, then fit into a lightly greased 9-inch (23-cm) pie plate, pressing it down gently so it eases into the bottom of the plate.
 Trim the excess dough, leaving a 1-inch (2.5-cm) overhang all around.
 Refrigerate.

-On a lightly floured work surface, roll out the second disk of dough to a rough rectangular shape about 1/8-inch (0.3-cm) thick.
+Unwrap the second batch of shortcrust pastry and transfer to a lightly floured work surface.
+Roll out the pastry to a rough rectangular shape about 1/8-inch (0.3-cm) thick.
 Using a sharp knife (and a ruler to help, if desired), cut about 20 strips of dough that are 1/2-inch (1.25-cm) wide.
-Line a cookie sheet with parchment paper.
+Line a baking sheet with parchment paper.
 Arrange 10 of the dough strips horizontally 1/2-inch (1.25-cm) apart.
 These will be the “bottom” strips.

 Fold back every other bottom strip to the left slightly more than halfway.
 Slightly left of center, lay down one “top” strip vertically over the bottom strips.
 Unfold the bottom strips.
 Fold back the other 5 bottom strips to the left, and lay a second strip 1/2-inch (1.25-cm) to the right of the first.
 These are the two center strips.
 Unfold the bottom strips.
 Repeat the process on both sides with the remaining strips of dough.
 (See note for instructions to make a more elaborate lattice pattern.)

-Loosely cover the lattice with plastic wrap and place the cookie sheet in the freezer while you prepare the filling.
+Loosely cover the lattice with plastic wrap and place the baking sheet in the freezer while you prepare the filling.

 For the wild blueberry filling: Preheat oven to 400°F (200°C).